-Award Requirement for Other Provision Oral Examination PhD EngD DProf DBEnv DRealEst DConsMgt DBA The Examiners shall examine the candidate orally on the subject of the thesis and on the particular field of learning within which the subject of his/her thesis falls.
+Table D - Ex camination of the Thesis and Candid date (Regulations 19 and 20) Award Requirement for Oral Examination Other Provision PhD EngD DProf DBEnv DRealEst DConsMgt DBA The Examiners shall examine the candidate orally on the subject of the thesis and on the particular field of learning within which the subject of their thesis falls.
 The oral examination shall be conducted jointly by the Examiners and shall take place in the University except in exceptional circumstances where the School Research and Enterprise Committee may give permission for the oral examination to be held elsewhere than in the University.
-The Examiners may, at their discretion, require a candidate to present himself/herself for a written or practical examination or other test.
-DMA The Examiners shall examine the candidate orally on the subject of the portfolio and on the particular field of learning within which the subject of his/her portfolio falls.
+The Examiners may, at their discretion, require a candidate to present themselves for a written or practical examination or other test.
+DMA The Examiners shall examine the candidate orally on the subject of the portfolio and on the particular field of learning within which the subject of their portfolio falls.
 The oral examination shall be conducted jointly by the Examiners and shall take place in the University except in exceptional circumstances where the School Research and Enterprise Committee may give permission for the oral examination to be held elsewhere than in the University.
 Assessment will be based on the appropriate criteria for each component of the submitted portfolio.
-The Examiners may, at their discretion, require a candidate to present himself/herself for a written or practical examination or other test.
-MPhil MRes MSc LLM The Examiners may at their discretion examine the candidate orally on the subject of the thesis and on the particular field of learning within which the subject of his/her thesis falls.
+The Examiners may, at their discretion, require a candidate to present themselves for a written or practical examination or other test.
+MPhil MRes MSc LLM The Examiners may at their discretion examine the candidate orally on the subject of the thesis and on the particular field of learning within which the subject of their thesis falls.
 The oral examination, if any, shall be conducted jointly by the Examiners and shall take place in the University except that exceptional circumstances where the School Research and Enterprise Committee may give permission for the oral examination to be conducted separately by the Examiners or for it to be held elsewhere than in the University.
-The Examiners may, at their discretion, require a candidate to present himself/herself for a written or practical examination or other test.
+The Examiners may, at their discretion, require a candidate to present themselves for a written or practical examination or other test.